aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheReadWriteSplittingPlugin.md

 ```

 > [!WARNING]
 > If you do not include the username in your InternalPoolMapping function, connection pools may be shared between different users.
 As a result, an initial connection established with a privileged user may be returned to a connection request with a lower-privilege user without re-verifying credentials.
-This behavior is inherent to the nature of connection pools in general and not a bug with the driver. `await ConnectionProviderManager.releaseResources()` can be called to close all pools and remove all cached pool connections.
+This behavior is inherent to the nature of connection pools in general and not a bug with the driver. `await provider.releaseResources()` can be called to close all pools and remove all cached pool connections.

 2. Set the `connectionProvider` connection property, passing in the `InternalPoolConnectionProvider` you created in Step 1.